jauckley/convex-feasible-set/README.md

 ## The Algorithm

 The Convex Feasible Set Algorithm is a fast algorithm for solving motion planning problems with convex objective functions and non-convex constraints.
-It transforms the non-convex problem into a series of convex problems and solves them iteratively.
+It transforms the non-convex problem into a sequence of convex problems and solves them iteratively.
 It does so by finding convex feasible sets within the non-convex domain and solving them as convex optimization problems until convergence.

 This graphic from the paper visualizes this procedure quite well:
 ![alt text](https://github.com/jauckley/convex-feasible-set/blob/master/images/CFS_fig2_1.png)